Sample Worksheet Questions

 (iii) The Alpine souvenir picture in the dining room

-(iv) The Loom in the Anna Freud room
+(iv) The picture of the dog in the Anna Freud room

 How do these meanings relate to the process of Freud's and Anna Freud's creative work?

 - Look at the picture of La Leçon du Dr. Charcot above the couch.

 What does this picture tell you about the relations between men and women in C19th medicine?

 - What other representations of women can you find in Freud's study?

 What do these representations tell you about (a) the psychology of women? and (b) Freud's view of women?

 - Anna Freud spent her life looking after other people's children, and never got married herself.